FaresZenaidi/Shavadoop/README.md

 </p>

 ## Procedure
+The master manages and launches programm remotly while the slaves run tasks launched by the Master.

 I) The Master node:
 * finds the available hosts of the network (network_discovery function).
 * splits the initial file on which the word count procedure will be performed, either by lines or blocks of lines to generate